-Advertising and handbills Part 6
+Part 6 Advertising and handbills

-73 Permit for handbills
+74 Permit for handbills

-- (1) A person must not, without a permit, affix a handbill: - to a power pole, signpost or fixture in a street; or (a) - to or against a structure adjoining public land; or (b) - to a vehicle on public land. (c) - (2) A person who affixes a handbill under a permit must: - ensure the handbill is preserved in a clean and tidy condition; and - remove the handbill after the information it contains expires or (b) is no longer relevant; and - properly dispose of any waste arising from the handbill. (c)
+- (1) A person must not, without a permit, affix a handbill: - (a) to a power pole, signpost or fixture in a street; or - (b) to or against a structure adjoining public land; or - (c) to a vehicle on public land. - (2) A person who affixes a handbill under a permit must: - (a) ensure the handbill is preserved in a clean and tidy condition; and - (b) remove the handbill after the information it contains expires or is no longer relevant; and - (c) properly dispose of any waste arising from the handbill.